 It's confirmed that the Google Pixel 6 will feature both a main sensor and ultra-wide camera.
 The Google Pixel 6 Pro adds a 4X optical-zoom telephoto lens.
 Google also says that the main wide-angle sensor now lets in 150% more light, but it isn't sharing any details beyond that.
 One possible leaked spec, based on findings within the code of the latest version of the Android Camera app, suggests that the main camera on both phones could feature the 50MP Samsung GN1 sensor.
 That's confirmed by a subsequent Pixel 6 Pro leak, which adds that the telephoto lens will be a 12MP sensor while the ultrawide angle camera will use a 48MP sensor.

-However, it appears that the big news is all about Tensor and how Google's improved computational photography will enhanced both still photos and videos.
+Still, it appears that the big news is all about Tensor and how Google's improved computational photography will enhanced both still photos and videos.

 Google has confirmed that it will be making some changes to the computational software that powers the cameras on its phone, with those new capabilities appearing on the Pixel phones arriving in the fall.
 Google says it's working with image experts so that its cameras do a better job taking accurate photos of people of color.
 That means adjusting the Auto White balance to prevent over-brightening of darker skin tones and developing more accurate detection for different types of hair, so that hair stands out more from the background of a photo.